 Who can apply to have convictions sealed?

 The definition of “eligible offender” is complicated.
-Generally, those with up to five convictions for non-violent misdemeanors or up to five convictions for 4th and 5th degree felony offenses are eligible for sealing.
+Generally, those with up to five convictions for non-violent misdemeanors or up to five convictions for a combination of misdemeanors, 3rd, 4th, and 5th degree felony offenses are eligible for sealing.
 Dismissals and No Bills are also eligible for sealing.
 Convictions for 1st or 2nd degree felony offenses, offenses of violence, sex offenses, 1st degree misdemeanor domestic violence, and OVIs are not eligible.
-ALL convictions are considered, regardless of how old they are and even if you do not want them sealed.
+ALL state and federal convictions, regardless of age and jurisdiction, are counted.

 When can I apply to seal my adult record?